jagadishb1409/pythontutorials/012-File-Operations/text-files/readme.md

 ## Writing to a File

-We can write to a file using the write() method.
+We can write to a file using the 'write()' method.
 This method writes the specified string to the file.

 ````python
 # Open a file for writing